 Naia had been examining a curious octopus for a while when she suddenly realised how well she could see the creature.
 It was a full moon, she had noticed that when she put on her gear earlier, but to have so much natural light under water was uncommon.
 She could see all the spots on the creatures skin, shifting as he was trying to make up his mind whether she was a threat or just a menace.
 Naia frowned as she looked up.
 The moon was beaming, the rays of light penetrating the water showing her the entire underwater world and it seemed as if the light just got more intense by each passing second.
 Was she absolutely sure that her partner wasn’t getting closer with the lamp?
 But the blinding light did seem to come from above her, as the last thing Naia registered was the incredibly blue sea around her.

 Reborn from Sky and Land is the origin story of two new superheroes, written by Linda Leestemaker and published solely on this website.
-As the story is continuely published, a new chapter will appear here ever other week as to introduce the heroes Saga and Soarin’.
-I hope you enjoy them, and there adventures as to discover themselves throughout 2019.
+As the story is continually published, a new chapter will appear here ever other week as to introduce the heroes Saga and Soarin’.
+I hope you enjoy them, and their adventures as to discover themselves.